There’s barely a week goes by without somebody asking me in the Facebook Group for advice on what the best life coaching books for coaches,

 The latter group will believe they can always change and improve if only they really want to.

 You would think the former group would never hire a life coach, but you’d be wrong and they can be a monumental pain in the ass to work with.

 Mindset will help you either spot that type of client on a consult call and move on.

 Or, spot the issue early on and adapt your coaching style accordingly.

 21. The Structure Of Magic Vol 1 by John Grinder and Richard Bandler

-The first book ever written on the topic of NLP introducing the Meta Model of language, and it’s a masterpiece. of a life coaching book.
+The first book ever written on the topic of NLP introduced the Meta Model of language, and it’s a masterpiece. of a life coaching book.

 If you want to understand, or more to the point, not misunderstand, the language your clients use, then this is the book for you.